« Back

 What happens to my LADWP net metering credit?

 When your system produces excess energy, your bill is credited with extra electricity, which is returned to the grid at retail rates.
 These points never expire.
 Excess billing credits cannot offset taxes or other non-energy-related charges.
-If you still have any funds in your account when you cancel your service, those funds will be transferred to LADWP.
+If you still have any funds in your account when you cancel your service, your funds will be undergo a transfer to LADWP.

 Does LADWP offer other solar incentives?